tmthyDXTR/god-game-dev/docs/index.md

   - Initial import of project assets and tooling; added core prefabs, hex tile assets, TextMesh Pro resources and supporting URP settings.

 ---

-*Rendered with a retro 90s visual theme.
-Images: drop PNGs into `docs/assets/` and reference them with relative paths `assets/your.png`.*